Notes on World History

 Despite being hidden away until he could regain power, the Moon’s earlier sacrifice still had a drastic impact on Esterin.
 His blood now running through the land, brought life back into the dying world.
 Mana ran rampant, permeating even the simplest of lifeforms.
 The rise of powerful magics and the abundance of mana dealt a massive blow to the eldritch horrors feeding from the darkness.

-In the current era, 202 years have passed since Surna’s disappearance.
+In the current era, 200 years have passed since Surna’s disappearance.
 The realm known as Tenebris Realm to its inhabitants teeters on the edge of total annihilation.
-The skies are filled with eldritch horrors, tentacles usually blocking view of the moon and stars.
+The skies are filled with eldritch horrors, tentacles usually blocking the view of the moon and stars.
 Much of the world has grown cold, the darkness really taking its toll on the environment.
 However, ley lines, mana springs, and mana lakes provide heat and light in many populated areas.
-Mana Foragers are even able to provide other settlements erected furthest away from mana sources with power and heat for their survival.

 Minor outcroppings of civilization are scattered throughout the Frontier, offering bastions within the darkness for those who dare explore this unpredictable land.
 Many who wander out past the Frontier and enter the Dark Reaches often never return, but those who do survive are known to come back changed, their very core altered by the unstable lands.
 Within these unstable lands sit pockets of even more extreme environments known as the Rift Lands—a bizarre accumulation of divine magics, portals, and extremely unstable terrain.
 Only a handful of adventurers in history have seen these lands and lived to tell the tale.